Personal Injury Lawyers in Wilmington, NC

 Workers’ Compensation Information

-Riddle & Brantley’s Wilmington work injury team is led by two Board-Certified Specialists in Workers’ Compensation law, Chris Brantley and Adam Smith.
-These attorneys have been recognized for their experience and expertise handling work injury claims.
+Our lawyers can also assist with work injury claims.
+Riddle & Brantley’s work injury team is led by two Board-Certified Specialists in Workers’ Compensation, attorneys Chris Brantley and Adam Smith.
+These attorneys have been recognized for their experience and expertise in handling work injury claims.

 Workers’ compensation hearings are often necessary to get benefits for an injured worker.
 Workers’ comp claims are handled by the North Carolina Industrial Commission.
 That agency resolves disputes related to an injury on the job, an illness acquired through work (occupational disease), or deaths at work.